 Efficient, Protected Operation

-With reduced threats and a clean operating system, Chrome OS is designed to run efficiently.
-Unlike other platforms, where applications are given free-reign, Chrome OS is stricter about which applications can run in the background.
+With reduced threats and a clean operating system, Google Chrome OS is designed to run efficiently.
+Unlike other platforms, where applications are given free-reign, Google Chrome OS is stricter about which applications can run in the background.
 Without background processes and anti-spyware programs expending resources, the system stays snappy and responsive and continues to run well for years.
-Whereas other platforms suffer from the dreaded registry rot, where the system runs slower and slower until the drive is reformatted, Chrome OS employs a containerized model for installing apps.
+Whereas other platforms suffer from the dreaded registry rot, where the system runs slower and slower until the drive is reformatted, Google Chrome OS employs a containerized model for installing apps.
 Registry clutter is reduced, and the system remains fast.

 Chromebooks are designed to last, but chances are you’ll want to upgrade every three years.
 When that day arrives, the process of switching to another device is quick and streamlined.
-Because all Chrome OS user-data is automatically backed up to the cloud, an exact copy of your previous system settings can be downloaded to the new device at log-in.
+Because all Google Chrome OS user-data is automatically backed up to the cloud, an exact copy of your previous system settings can be downloaded to the new device at log-in.

-New Development Features on Chrome* OS
+New Development Features on Google Chrome OS*

 Chromebooks have always been great computing platforms, but they’ve evolved into a great platform for software development.
 Over the past few years, Google has steadily expanded the devices’ capabilities so that Chromebook users can create more types of apps.

 Likewise, Chromebooks are fast becoming the go-to platform for native app development.
-With the Crostini container going stable last year, Chrome OS can now run Linux applications in addition to Android Apps from the Google Play Store.
+With the Crostini container going stable last year, Google Chrome OS can now run Linux applications in addition to Android Apps from the Google Play Store.
 For developers, that means a whole slew of popular dev-focused tools are up and running on the platform, including Visual Studio Code*, Flutter*, and Android Studio*.
 Google has big plans for Android* development on Chromebooks as Crostini continues to improve with features like Android Emulator support and wireless device debugging slated for release in 2019.

 Get Started Today

 Even though some features are still a work in progress, it’s easy to jump in and start developing.
-Chrome OS has three operating modes, including a Dev Channel where developers gain access to unfinished features.
+Google Chrome OS has three operating modes, including a Dev Channel where developers gain access to unfinished features.
 Getting involved is fun, and it’s easy to switch back and forth between the Dev, Beta, and Stable channels from the settings menu.
 Even better, you don’t have to worry about breaking anything.
 Should trouble arise while experimenting with an unstable feature, there’s no harm done: all your files are stored in the cloud.

 With plenty of developer-specific tools and features, a responsive and clean OS, and a more affordable price than other platforms, Chromebooks are an outstanding choice for app developers.